ryan-mcclue/unsw/comp3222/wk2.md

 IMPORTANT: when drawing circuit diagrams, start vertical with negated counterpart find minimal form

+IMPORTANT: All FPGA hardware will map to LUTs and flipflops.
+Flipflop clock can only be mapped from a clock capable pin.

 FPGA composed of logic blocks (whose configuration are written in SRAM)
   - LUT functionality based on configured truth-table. so n-input LUT as 2^n entries in truth-table